-SISKIYOU COUNTY SUPERIOR COURT (FOR COURT USE 411 Fourth St., Yreka, California 96097 ONLY) IN THE MATTER OF THE PETITION OF (name of adopting parent) To Declare Minor (name of minor) Free From the Custody and Control of (name of parent) CASE NO. CITATION TO PARENT Date of Hearing: Time of Hearing: Courtroom: FROM: THE PEOPLE OF THE STATE OF CALIFORNIA TO: By order of this Court you are hereby advised that you u may appear before the judge presiding in Courtroomof the Court, located at 411 4 th Street, Yreka, California, onat (PM)(AM), then and there to show cause, if any you h ave, why(name of minor) should not be declared free from your custody and control for the purpose of placing said child for ac doption.
-The following information concerns rights and proced ures that relate to this proceeding for the termination of custody and control of, as set forth in Family Code Section 7800, et seq not the minor is able to afford counsel.
-The minor will not be present in court unless he/she so requests or the Court so orders.
+SISKIYOU COUNTY SUPERIOR COURT (FOR COURT USE ONLY)

+411 Fourth St., Yreka, California 96097 UNLT)

+IN THE MATTER OF THE PETITION OF

+(name of adopting parent) -

+To Declare Minor (name of minor)

+Free From the Custody and Control of

+(name of parent) -

+CASE NO.

+CITATION TO PARENT Date of Hearing:

+Time of Hearing:

+Courtroom:

+FROM: THE PEOPLE OF THE STATE OF CALIFORNIA

+TO:

+By order of this Court you are hereby advised tha t you may appear before the judge presiding in

+Courtroom of the Court, located at 411 4th Street, Yreka, California, on at why\\\\\(name of minor) should not be declared free from your custody and control for the purpose of placing said child for adoption.